roshnikane/Roshni_kane45_portfolio/README.md

 - Updated `index.html` to link the new CSS and JavaScript files.

-## Files

-- `index.html` - main website markup
-- `styles.css` - site styles and responsive layout
-- `script.js` - interactive behavior for the menu and scroll reveal
-- `poonam.jpg` - profile image used by the site
-- `Poonam_Bora_Resume.pdf` - resume download link referenced from the page

 ## Notes

 - All files are located in the same folder for a simple project structure.